 Code Inspection: Safe cast expression always succeeds, consider direct cast instead

-To safely cast a reference variable from a derived type to a base type, the as operator is used.
-The safety means that the code will not throw an exception, but rather a variable to which you assign a value will be assigned
+To safely cast a reference variable from a derived type to a base type or vice versa, you can use as operator.
+Safely means that the code will not throw an exception, but rather a variable to which you assign a value will be assigned